sd32fgg4/css-ze-config/README.md

 The css ze config are mostly private plugins and hard to find.
 So I created this Github to share with ze server administrators.
 Contact me: https://supreme-elite.fr/

-A collection of entWatch, stripper and BossHud configs for GFL CS:SOURCE ZE, please be aware that the stripper configs are not an extensive list of everything used on our server.
+A collection of entWatch, stripper and BossHP configs for Supreme-Elite CS:SOURCE ZE, please be aware that the stripper configs are not an extensive list of everything used on our server.

 # How to Contribute